Nutrition

 Crust

-- 1 tablespoon flour
+- 1 tbsp Flour

-- 1/4 teaspoon salt
+- 1/4 tsp Salt

-- 1/4 teaspoon cinnamon
+- 1/4 tsp Cinnamon

 Filling

-- 1/4 cup flour
+- 1/4 cup Flour

-- 1/2 cup brown sugar
+- 1/2 cup Light Brown Sugar

-- 1 1/2 tablespoons vanilla
+- 1 1/2 tbsp Vanilla Extract

-- 1/2 teaspoon salt
+- 1/2 tsp Salt

-- 1/4 teaspoon cinnamon
+- 1/4 tsp Cinnamon

 Instructions

-- Pre-heat oven to 350 F
+- Pre-heat oven to 350 F (177 C).

-- Peel sweet potatoes and cube them
+- Peel sweet potatoes and cube them.

-- Cook sweet potato cubes in boiling water for about 15 minutes (or until fork tender)
+- Cook sweet potato cubes in boiling water for about 15 minutes (or until fork tender).

 - In a blender, combine sweet potato chunks and silken tofu until very creamy.

 - In a bowl, combine the sweet potato/tofu mixture (from the blender) with brown sugar, and vanilla.
-Once well mixed, slowly add in the dry ingredients for the filling (salt, pumpkin pie spice, flour, and cinnamon)
+Once well mixed, slowly add in the dry ingredients for the filling (salt, pumpkin pie spice, flour, and cinnamon).

-- For the crust, in a medium bowl, mix together (I do this part by hand with a spatula) the TVP, flax “egg” goo, 2 tablespoons of the pie filling, cinnamon, brown sugar, salt and flour
+- For the crust, in a medium bowl, mix together (I do this part by hand with a spatula) the TVP, flax โeggโ goo, 2 tablespoons of the pie filling, cinnamon, brown sugar, salt and flour.

-- Take the crust “dough” and spread it evenly onto your pie pan with a spatula.
+- Take the crust โdoughโ and spread it evenly onto your pie pan with a spatula.
 Press it down.

-- Add pie filling to crust
+- Add pie filling to crust.

 Equipment